sankeerthanatalathoti/Automation-work/README.md

-# Automation-work
-Complete-ETL-Automation work
 🌟 THE AUTOMATION PIPELINE — SHORT, CLEAR, JOB DESCRIPTION STYLE

 Below is exactly how a Data Engineering / BI job pipeline is usually described in companies.

 This answers:

-/n ✔ What steps come first
+✔ What steps come first
-/n ✔ Where automation comes in
+✔ Where automation comes in
-/n ✔ What needs scheduling
+✔ What needs scheduling
-/n ✔ What connects to what
+✔ What connects to what

 This is the simplest and most accurate breakdown.

 ⭐ PHASE 1 — SOURCE DATA HANDLING
 1. Get new raw data (CSV / API / Excel / Files / Database)

-This is the input.
+This is your input.

 2. Automatically load the new data into Python